facebook/infer/_docs/03-checker-bug-types.md

 - Avoid the offending access (most often the read).
 Of course, this may not be possible.
 - Use synchronization to protect the read, by using the same lock protecting the corresponding write.
-- (Objective C specific) If the method doing the read is not exported *and* the lock protecting the write is always held when the method doing the read is called, then consider making it private (by prefixing its name with an underscore).
+- Make the method doing the read access private.
 This should silence the warning, since Infer looks for a pair of non-private methods.
+Objective-C: Infer considers a method as private if it's not exported in the header-file interface.

 <a name="MEMORY_LEAK"></a>